Economic Networks: Theory and Computation: Chapter Notes

 High quality foundational textbooks on input-output analysis and multisector production networks include \cite{nikaido1968convex}, \cite{miller2009input} and \cite{antras2020global}.
 References on production networks and aggregate shocks include \cite{acemoglu2012network}, \cite{antras2012measuring}, \cite{di2014firms}, \cite{carvalho2014micro}, \cite{barrot2016input}, \cite{baqaee2018cascading}, \cite{carvalho2019production}, \cite{acemoglu2020endogenous}, \cite{miranda2021production} and \cite{carvalho2021supply}.

-For other network-centric analysis of multisector models, see, for example, \cite{bernard2019origins}, who use buyer-supplier relationship data from Belgium to investigate the origins of firm size heterogeneity when firms are interconnected in a production network. \cite{dew2022tail} studies tail risk and aggregate fluctuations in a nonlinear production network. \cite{herskovic2018networks} analyzes asset pricing implications of production networks.
+For other network-centric analysis of multisector models, see, for example, \cite{bernard2019origins}, who use buyer-supplier relationship data from Belgium to investigate the origins of firm size heterogeneity when firms are interconnected in a production network. \cite{dew2022tail} studies tail risk and aggregate fluctuations in a nonlinear production network. \cite{herskovic2018networks} analyzes asset pricing implications of production networks. \cite{cai2018interfirm} consider the effect of interfirm relationships on business performance.